 The seasonal movements and locations of striped bass in Raystown Lake has been well established.
 Many of our members have over 20 years, even 30 years, of fishing experience for striped bass on this lake and will follow these fish as they move.
 There is one area in the lake, from the dam to Marker 4, which holds striped bass year-round.
 This contrasts with other areas of the lake where changes in water temperature, dissolved oxygen levels, the presence or absence of baitfish and underwater structures which are not conducive for striped bass during certain times of the year.
 The current Master Plan points out that the upper half of the lake is not suitable for striped bass for periods during the summer due to low oxygen levels and other factors.
 Our members believe that hypoxic conditions for striped bass extend down to and includes Beer Barrel Bay.
 Trout being used as bait will die quickly in Beer Barrel Bay if fished in July and August, while trout will survive in the area from the dam to Marker 4.
-So striped bass are concentrated in that zone from mid-May to September and some remain there all year.
-This is not to say there is not a single striped bass in other areas.
+So striped bass in other areas.
 Trough Creek, or other tributaries, may bring more oxygenated waters to a smaller zone that may include a few fish, but fisherman know and go to where the fish are, and the PSBA survey reflects where most of the fish are as evidenced by where our members spend most of their time fishing.